 What is a Tapeworm Plant?

-The tapeworm plant (Homalocladium platycladium) is also referred to as the ribbon bush, although the latter name is more apropos as you will find out.
+The tapeworm plant (Homalocladium platycladum) is also referred to as the ribbon bush, although the latter name is more appropriate as you will find out.
 Native to the Solomon Islands, this plant is a member of the Polygonaceae or knotweed family amongst which rhubarb and buckwheat count as relations.

 It is categorized as a shrub, but a shrub like no other.
 This plant is more or less leafless.
-Its growth is that of flat, segmented green stems about ½ inches wide, resembling, you guessed it, tapeworms.
-These odd stems radiate upward from the base to a height of between 4-8 feet or even taller if supported with a spread of between 6-8 feet across.
-The older stems become slightly more rounded, while young stems bear fleeting 1- to 2-inch leaves.
+Its growth is that of flat, segmented green stems about half an inch (1 cm.) wide and resembling, you guessed it, tapeworms.
+These odd stems radiate upward from the base to a height of between 4 to 8 feet (1-2 m.) or even taller if supported with a spread of between 6 to 8 feet (2 m.) across.
+The older stems become slightly more rounded, while young stems bear fleeting 1 to 2 inch (2.5-5 cm.) leaves.

-In the late fall through the winter, small greenish-white flowers are borne at the stem joints followed by tiny red fruit.
+In late fall through winter, small greenish white flowers are borne at the stem joints followed by tiny red fruit.
 The fruit is edible but not particularly pleasant tasting.
 A true curiosity amid the plant kingdom, it makes one want to know how to grow a tapeworm plant.

 How to Grow a Tapeworm Plant

 There is no secret or difficulty when growing tapeworm plants.
 Propagation can be attained either via seed or cuttings.
 The seeds should be sown in good quality potting medium, a mix of 2 parts potting soil to 1 part perlite or coarse sand is ideal.
-Keep the seeds moist, temps at 70 degrees F. (21 C) and at a humidity of over 40% and in 14-21 days, you too will have one of these unique, sure to be the talk of the neighborhood specimens.
+Keep the seeds moist, temps at 70 degrees F. (21 C.) and at a humidity of over 40 percent.
+In 14 to 21 days, you will have one of these unique, sure to be the talk of the neighborhood specimens of your own.